Processing math: 100%

 Modelling epidemic trajectory in Hubei province using log-linear models

-A key question is how long it will take to extinguish the epidemic in Hubei province.1 In part 1 of this analysis, we made some predictions based on a log-linear model fitted to the first part of the decay phase in Hubei.
+A key question is how long it will take to extinguish the epidemic in Hubei province.The same question will need to be answered in many other regions in many other countries before this is all over.
+In part 1 of this analysis, we made some predictions based on a log-linear model fitted to the first part of the decay phase in Hubei.
 How well did those predictions fair in the light of later observed incidence?
 Let’s see.

 Here is the model fitted to just the first part of the decay curve for Hubei, which were all the data we had at the time of writing of the earlier post.